elhuo/cse110-w21-group32/admin/meetings/022321-sprint-2-review.md

 ### Elliot Kim
-- Wrote most of the Javascript code for Timer.js: Created the actual countdown functionality as well as implementing functions for starting the timer, setting the timer, and calling functions in controller.js when the timer runs out.
+- Wrote most of the Javascript code for Timer.js: Created the actual countdown functionality as well as implementing functions for starting the timer, setting the timer, resetting the timer, and calling functions in controller.js when the timer runs out.
 - Wrote JSDocs function headers for Timer.js
 - Wrote event listeners for the buttons in Buttons.js: start/stop buttons call their respective functions in controller.js to start/stop the timer logic
 - Changed default volume of the Pomodoro to 50